 Interested in kicking the tires of Elasticsearch releases at the cutting edge?
 We sometimes make release candidate builds and other cutting-edge releases available on Elastic Cloud for you to try out.

 Remember that cutting-edge releases are used to test new function fully.
 These releases might still have issues and might be less stable than the GA version.
 There’s also no guaranteed upgrade path to the GA version when it becomes available.

-If you’re interested in trying out one of these cutting-edge releases, we don’t recommended upgrading an existing cluster directly.
-Instead, use one of the methods to restore across clusters to get a cutting edge release deployed to a new cluster.
+If you’re interested in trying out one of these cutting-edge releases, we don’t recommended upgrading an existing deployment directly.
+Instead, use a copy of your existing data with a test deployment, first.